AntonBrekke/BBCODE-QEC-2025/README.md

 ### source
 - `BBcode_classes.py`
     - In this file you can implement your own BBcode by making a subclass of the `BB2DCode` class, which is a subclass of PanQEC's `StabilizerCode` class.
-This subclass only needs to contain the method `get_AB()`, where monomials A(x,y) and B(x,y) are specified.
+This subclass only needs to contain the method `get_AB()`, where polynomials A(x,y) and B(x,y) are specified.

 - `TileCode_classes.py`
     - In this file you can implement your own TileCode.
 Original code belongs to https://github.com/Bragit123/QEC, read about the code here for more information.